Eddystone, Pennsylvania: Culture

 Eddystone has the headquarters of the St. James High School for Boys alumni association, a building which has a banquet area, a bar and a chapel.
 Timothy Logue of Delaware County Daily Times described the building as "de facto museum of everything St. James".

 Transportation

-As of 2010 there were 6.72 mi of public roads in Eddystone, of which 1.86 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 4.86 mi were maintained by the borough.
+As of 2010, there were 6.72 mi of public roads in Eddystone, of which 1.86 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 4.86 mi were maintained by the borough.

-Two numbered highways pass through Eddystone.
-U.S. Route 13 follows Chester Pike on a southwest-to-northeast alignment along the northwest edge of the borough.
-Pennsylvania Route 291 follows Industrial Highway on a similar alignment through the center of the borough.
+Two numbered highways pass through Eddystone: U.S. Route 13 follows Chester Pike on a southwest-to-northeast alignment along the northwestern edge of the borough, while Pennsylvania Route 291 follows Industrial Highway on a similar alignment through the center of the borough.